katiestar99/ansible/docs/docsite/rst/dev_guide/testing/sanity/shebang.rst

 NOTE: For ``#!/bin/bash``, any of the options ``eux`` may also be used, such as ``#!/bin/bash -eux``.

-This does not apply to Ansible modules, which should not be executable and must always use ``#!/usr/bin/python``.
+This does not apply to Assible modules, which should not be executable and must always use ``#!/usr/bin/python``.

 Some exceptions are permitted.
 Ask if you have questions.